Getting a mortgage with a default

 Can I remortgage with a default?

-It is possible to remortgage your property with defaults on your credit record, as with a standard mortgage.
+It is possible to remortgage with a default on your credit record, as with a standard mortgage.
 A lot will depend on:

 • The size of the previous default